NelKG/geography-quiz/README.md

 #### How to Fork

-To fork the Geography-quiz
+To fork the geography-quiz
 log in to Github
 Go to the repository for this project NelKG/geography-quiz Click the fork button in thetop right corner

 #### How to Clone

-To clone Geography-quiz
+To clone geography-quiz
 log in to Github
 Go to the repository for geography-quiz click on the code button, select whether you would like to lone with HTTPS, SSH or